4zwazo/x-days-of-devops/log.md

 - Testing to make sure pipeline works as expected
 - Troubleshotting S3 related issues

 **Thoughts** Today's learning was pretty fun.
 It was great to see how the pipeline transition from stage to stage during deployment and delivery process.
 One issue I had to deal with is S3.
 The Upload to S3 stage kept failing even though the file uploaded accordingly.
-This is sometthing I need to continue working on to fix
+This is something I need to continue working on to fix
--

 **Work & Resources**: